-(NOTE: Frequency refers to number of crests of waves of same wavelength that pass by a point in one second.)
-Meteorology primarily involves radiation within the visible, infrared, and microwave/radio portions of the electromagnetic spectrum (wavelengths from about 0.5 μ m to about 12 cm).
+Frequency (f) = the number of waves passing a given point per unit time waves of same wavelength that pass by a point in one second.)
+Meteorology primarily involves radiation within the visible, infrared, and microwave/radio portions of the electromagnetic spectrum (wavelengths from about 0.5 μm to about 12 cm).